nicksavoie/LUCID-3D-Legacy/README.md

-# Lucid-3d-Test
+# LUCID-3D-Legacy

-Game Engine Toy Project
+**Game Engine Toy Project (2011–2013)**
-2011-2013

-I learned a lot about programming from this project including multithreading, design patterns, data structures, object oriented, entity-hierarchy, and event driving programming, user interfacing, OpenGL, video card features, data buffering, resource/memory management, file parsing, and differences between languages such as Java, C++, and C#.
-In order to learn programming on my own beyond the Java programming classes I attended in high school and college, I started working on a video game engine.
-I wanted to make a suite of user friendly tools that my friends without programming knowledge but more creativity than myself could use to create video games together.
-I decided to use Java for the project as that was what I was most familiar with.
-As I learned more I started the project all over again many times because I knew I could design it better.
-I had too much difficulty trying to make a multiple document interface with a 3D context so I dropped the project to wait for technology to evolve (Especially WebGL).
+LUCID 3D was a personal project aimed at learning advanced programming concepts by building a video game engine.
+The goal was to create a suite of user-friendly tools enabling creative friends without programming experience to design games collaboratively.

+## Learning Focus

+This project helped me explore and practice:

+- Multithreading, event-driven programming, and design patterns
+- Data structures, memory/resource management, and file parsing
+- Object-oriented and entity-hierarchy design
+- User interfacing and OpenGL programming

+## Project Details

+- **Language:** Java
+- **Purpose:** Educational; building a 3D game engine and tools for collaboration
+- **Iterations:** The engine was restarted multiple times as design improved
+- **Challenges:** Difficulty implementing a multiple-document interface with a 3D context led to pausing the project until technology (e.g., WebGL) became more practical

+## Status

+This project is discontinued as a working engine.
+It serves as a historical snapshot of my early learning in systems design, graphics programming, and engine architecture.